ray-project/ray/doc/source/dependency-management.rst

 Suppose instead you want to host its contents remotely and provide a remote URI.
 You would need to first compress the ``example_dir`` directory into a zip file.
 There should be no other files or directories at the top level of the zip file, other than ``example_dir``.
-In general, the the zip file's name and the top-level directory's name can be anything.
+In general, the zip file's name and the top-level directory's name can be anything.
 The top-level directory's contents will be used as the ``working_dir`` (or ``py_module``).
 Suppose you upload the compressed ``example_dir`` directory to AWS S3 at the S3 URI ``s3://example_bucket/example.zip``.
 Your ``runtime_env`` dictionary should contain: